 - Text Messages- Patrons also have the option of getting text messages for overdue notices.

-In order to protect its investment of public money in library materials and services, the library contracts with Unique Management to retrieve long-overdue materials or excessive, unpaid fines.
+In order to protect its investment of public money in library materials and services, the library contracts with Unique Management to retrieve long-overdue materials.
 A patron account with total charges of $25.00 or more will be sent to collection after 25 days, and a $10.00, non-refundable service charge will be added to the account.
 The collection agency will contact the patron by phone and letter over the following 91 days in hopes of resolving the problem.
 At the end of a 120 day period, the collection agency reports accounts that remain delinquent to three major credit agencies.